artshishkin/art-matt-java-performance/gc-tuning/README.md

     - `-XX:+UseG1GC` - default `Yes` for my JVM (OpenJDK Runtime Environment GraalVM CE 22.3.0 (build 17.0.5+8-jvmci-22.3-b08))
     - `UseG1GC` - default from Java10

+#### 72. Tuning the G1 garbage collector

+Flags:

+1. `-XX:ConcGCThreads=n` - The number of threads available for the smaller regional collections
+    - I have default 2
+2. `-XX:InitiatingHeapOccupancyPercent=n - GC starts when the heap reaches its value
+    - default is 45 %